rownahGift/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11.dont just count your directories,make your directories count- > Write a script that counts the number of directories and sub-directories in the current directory.
 12. whats new- >Create a script that displays the 10 newest files in the current directory.
 13. being unoque is better than being perfect- > Create a script that takes a list of words as input and prints only words that appear exactly once.
+14. it must be in that file- > Display lines containing the pattern “root” from the file /etc/passwd